-Likewise, modern houses and luxury apartments began to recolour the real estate canvas of the country.
-Not to mention the surge in commercial spaces such as showrooms, offices and restaurants.
+Likewise, modern houses and luxury apartments began to recolor the real estate canvas of the country.
+Not to mention the surge in commercial spaces such as showrooms, offices, and restaurants.
 Similarly, the booming tourism sector prompted new hotels to crop up in various cities.
 As a result, the land prices steeply climbed upwards.
 Prior to COVID-19, the prices of land for sale in Colombo increased by 9 – 17 percent p.a.
 Let’s take a look at what the present and future market conditions illustrate.

 The Residential Property Market

 The housing needs of the population is close to 100,000 units per year.
 As a result, there is high demand for land and property.
 29 percent of the Sri Lankan population resides in the Western Province while 11 percent calls Colombo its home.
 Hence, plots of land and homes are in low supply in the Colombo region.